CaptainGouzMoew/Booking.com-Crawler/README.md

 ```python
 python scrape_comments.py --hotel_id 1234567
 ```
-# Configuration
+## Configuration
 * Headers and cookies must be refreshed periodically to avoid detection.
 * Destination and hotel IDs are fetched dynamically during scraping.
 * Pagination, scroll delays, and user-agent rotation can be adjusted in the config file.

-# License
+## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) — see LICENSE for details.

-# Contact
+## Contact
 For questions, issues, or collaboration inquiries, please feel free to open an issue on GitHub.

-# Tips
+## Tips
-Scraping a city might take some time.
+Scraping multiple cities might take some time.
 You’re better off taking a nap while it works its magic and returns the results!